 “EXPLO was incredibly inspiring,” Hebert says.
 “I felt so much support from the students and fellow faculty members that I was able to be successful as a teacher.
 EXPLO definitely affirmed my belief that I wanted to become an educator.”

 A graduate of the University of Mississippi’s master’s teaching program, Hebert says that encouragement and teamwork are things he took from EXPLO and tries to instill as a teacher and cross country coach at Bedford (Mass.)
 High School.

 “I employ the teaching and coaching strategy ‘Work hard, be positive’,” says Hebert.
 “I believe the same motto could describe my experiences at EXPLO.
 EXPLO’s zero tolerance on bullying policy meant a lot to me professionally, and is something I implement in every class I teach and team I coach to this day.”

 What does one take away from a summer working at EXPLO?
-Ask Jeffrey Fine — former EXPLO at Yale faculty member and current advertising consultant — and you’ll get a list of skills, experiences, and close friendships.
+Ask Jeffrey Fine — former EXPLO faculty member and current advertising consultant — and you’ll get a list of skills, experiences, and close friendships.

-Fine, a Dartmouth College math major with a master’s in engineering from Northwestern University, worked at EXPLO at Yale for six summers, at a variety of positions.
+Fine, a Dartmouth College math major with a master’s in engineering from Northwestern University, worked at EXPLO for six summers, at a variety of positions.
 In 1996, he started as a Program Assistant.

 The next summer he became an Instructor — “my first time teaching… it was an invaluable experience.”
 Three summers later, Fine became the program’s Trips Coordinator.
 “I was managing multiple projects,” he says, “juggling priorities, dealing with outside contacts, realizing I couldn’t please everyone… not that different from what I do as a consultant actually.”